Man and Woman (film)

-Man and Woman is a 1920 American silent drama film produced by A. H. Fischer, Inc. Directors were Charles Logue and B. A. Rolfe with Gene O'Donnell and Conrad Wells (as A. Fried) as cinematographers.
-Logue wrote the story and the screenplay.
+Man and Woman is a 1920 American silent drama film produced by A. H. Fischer, Inc. The film was directed by Charles A. Logue and B. A. Rolfe.
+Logue also wrote the story and the screenplay.
+Gene O'Donnell and Conrad Wells (credited as Abe Fried) served as cinematographers.

 Plot

 A young Civil engineer builds a bridge that later collapses which causes him to mentally collapse.
 He retreats to a South Pacific Ocean island and becomes a beachcomber.
 Later one of his former engineering supervisors comes to the island with his daughter to repair a lighthouse.
 She bets the local Governor that she can dress up a beach bum to pass as a society swell.
 She picks the young former engineer.
 He decides to teach her a lesson and takes her to a leprosy colony where she is "treated like dirt".
 She learns her lesson and her father gives him a job at the lighthouse.